 With the Pacific Ocean on one side and the sparkling San Diego Bay on the other, the views along the 24-mile Bayshore Bikeway are virtually nonstop.
 The San Diego skyline gleams in the distance, and the route takes in the shores of the lovely Coronado Island as well as San Diego neighborhoods.

-Along the way, you’ll pass by the legendary Hotel del Coronado.
+Along the way, trail users will pass by the legendary Hotel del Coronado.
 A short detour will get you to the hotel’s stunning beach and its selection of cafes and shops.
 It’s a great place for a leisurely lunch break and is definitely worth the splurge.

 The Oak Leaf Trail also briefly overlaps with Milwaukee’s Beerline Trail, a fascinating 3.7-mile trail that follows the route of an old freight-train corridor that once supplied some of Milwaukee’s famous breweries.

-Tip: Make time to stop at the Milwaukee Art Museum, located right on the Oak Leaf Trail.
-Marvel at the building’s white wings against the blue sky and wander amidst the museum’s 25,000 works of art.
+Pro Tip: Make time to stop at the Milwaukee Art Museum, located right on the Oak Leaf Trail.
+Marvel at the building’s white wings against the blue sky and wander amidst the museum’s 30,000 works of art.

-Running roughly from South Portland to Kennebunk and parallel to Maine’s Atlantic Coast, the 29-mile Eastern Trail takes in the charming towns of Saco, Biddeford, Scarborough, and Old Orchard Beach.
+Running roughly from South Portland to Kennebunk and parallel to Maine’s Atlantic Coast, the 24-mile Eastern Trail takes in the charming towns of Saco, Biddeford, Scarborough, and Old Orchard Beach.
+The trail was inducted into the RTC Rail-Trail Hall of Fame in 2022.

 Nearly 22 miles of the trail follow off-road sections, but some sections feature on-road bike lanes.

-A recent inductee into the Rails-to-Trails Conservancy’s Hall of Fame and a state park, Missouri’s Katy Trail is a well-known community treasure.
-The 240-mile trail spans nearly the full width of Missouri and is the nation’s longest continuous rail-trail.
+As a 2007 inductee into the Rails-to-Trails Conservancy’s Hall of Fame and a state park, Missouri’s Katy Trail is a well-known community treasure.
+The 240-mile trail spans nearly the full width of Missouri and is the nation’s longest continuous rail trail.

 Along the way, bikers, hikers, and runners will encounter delightful small towns, rural farmland, and towering bluffs along the Missouri River.
 A number of centers of commerce are also accessible along the trail, adding ease to the long-distance trek.
 The trail features 26 trailheads and four fully restored railroad depots.

-Tip: The Katy Trail intersects with the 47-mile Rock Island Spur in Windsor, adding another dimension to the route.
+Pro Tip: The Katy Trail connects with the 47-mile Rock Island Spur in Windsor, adding another dimension to the route.

 Hailed as the “miracle above Manhattan,” New York City’s elevated High Line Trail offers a combination of urban setting, nature, art, and design.